Healthy Control Human iPSC Line, Female, SCTi003-A

 Figure 4.
 Single Nucleotide Polymorphism Microarray Analysis Characterizes SCTi003-A Copy Number Variants

 DNA was extracted from a vial of SCTi003-A from the Master Cell Bank and subject to SNP microarray analysis to identify large-scale copy number variants (CNVs).
 The cells display two reportable CNVs, defined as those greater than 400kb in size, on chromosome 7 and 14 (rows highlighted in bold font).
-These losses are located in the TCR regions of the genome and are indicative of VDJ recombination process during T Cell development. chr = chromosome; start cyto = cytogenetic band at the start of the base pair imbalance; end cyto = cytogenetic band at the end of the base pair imbalance; bp = base pairs; SNP = single nucleotide polymorphism; TCR = T Cell Receptor; VDJ = variable, diversity, joining segment.
+These losses are located in the TCR regions of the genome and are indicative of VDJ recombination process during T Cell development.
+Array design, genomics position, genes, and chromosome banding are based on genome build GRCh37/hg19. chr = chromosome; start cyto = cytogenetic band at the start of the base pair imbalance; end cyto = cytogenetic band at the end of the base pair imbalance; bp = base pairs; SNP = single nucleotide polymorphism; TCR = T Cell Receptor; VDJ = variable, diversity, joining segment.